Sustainable Forestry Initiative: Green Building Council

-On April 5, 2016, the U.S. Green Building Council issued a Leadership in Energy and Environmental Design (LEED) pilot alternative compliance path (ACP) designed to screen out illegal forest products from LEED buildings.
-While the ACP is being tested as a credit, it will ultimately become a prerequisite that applies to all LEED projects.
-As a pilot, the ACP does not become a permanent part of the LEED standard without an affirmative vote of the USGBC membership.
-The ACP pilot recognizes all certified sources – FSC, PEFC, SFI and ATFS and programs.
-The ACP will apply to all LEED v4 rating systems including Homes v4 and to all LEED 2009 rating systems.

-The ACP categorizes the various forest certification standards based on the ASTM D7612-10 (2015) standard, which is titled “Categorizing Wood and Wood-Based Products According to Their Fiber Sources.”
-ASTM (American Society for Testing and Materials) International is a globally recognized leader in the development and delivery of voluntary consensus standards.
+The U.S. Green Building Council Leadership in Energy and Environmental Design (LEED) recognized sustainably sourced wood, certified by SFI, the Forest Stewardship Council, or the Programme for the Endorsement of Forest Certification to count towards LEED v5 points.
+This is a change from LEED v4, which was introduced in 2013 recognized the Forest Stewardship council but did not recognize SFI.

 Other green building tools, including two American National Standards Institute (ANSI)-approved rating systems in the United States – ANSI-ICC 700–2008: National Green Building Standard and ANSI/GBI 01-2010: Green Building Assessment Protocol for Commercial Buildings (formerly Green Globes U.S.) – Green Globes and Built Green Canada recognize wood products certified by credible third-party certification programs like SFI.

 Conservation organizations

-As of 2025, the conservation groups Ducks Unlimited Canada, Arbor Day Foundation, and Nature Conservancy Canada serve on the SFI Board.
+As of 2021, the conservation groups Arbor Day Foundation and Nature Conservancy Canada serve on the SFI Board.
 In 2012, a World Wide Fund for Nature (WWF) representative served on the FSC Board.
 In 2013, the Sierra Club endorsed only FSC, but as of 2025 they actively oppose them.